wsprague-nu/doranet/samples/6-filters.md

     1. Reaction filters do not stop reactions which have already occurred.
 Instead, they prevent the products of some reactions from being further reacted via the `reactive=False` flag.
 1. Molecule, Recipe, and Reaction filters can be composed with logical operators `&`, `|`, `^`, and `-`.
 Bundle filters can be composed using `>>`.

 Congratulations!
-You have finished the fifth part of the Pickaxe-Generic tutorial.
+You have finished the sexth part of the Pickaxe-Generic tutorial.
 Proceed to the [next part](./7-metadata.md) to learn how to use the metadata engine to make your networks run even more efficiently!